 The financial statements have been prepared in accordance with Generally Accepted Accounting Practice in New Zealand ("NZ GAAP").
-They comply with New Zealand equivalents to International Financial Reporting Standards ("NZ IFRS") and other applicable financial reporting standards, as appropriate for forprofit oriented entities.
+They comply with New Zealand equivalents to International Financial Reporting Standards ("NZ IFRS") and other applicable financial reporting standards, as appropriate for for-profit oriented entities.
 The financial statements comply with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").

-Per the information above, as published in the government Gazette 21 May 2021 Silverwood Land 2015 Limited Partnership is required to wind-up on 31 March 2024.
+Per the information above, as published in the government Gazette 26 March 2024 Silverwood Land 2015 Limited Partnership is required to wind-up on 31 March 2027.

-The financial statements for the year ended 31 March 2023 have therefore been prepared on a basis other than going concern and the Partnership has continued to apply the requirements of NZ IFRS taking into consideration that the Partnership is not intended to continue in the foreseeable future.
+The financial statements for the year ended 31 March 2024 have therefore been prepared on a basis other than going concern and the Partnership has continued to apply the requirements of NZ IFRS taking into consideration that the Partnership is not intended to continue in the foreseeable future.
 In preparing the financial statements the likelihood that all assets will be realised, and all liabilities will be settled in the next financial year is reflected.
 The basis for estimating the recoverable value of assets is firstly through the assets' remaining economic benefits subsequent to the balance date.
 Remaining assets will be realised in the normal course of operations until the Partnership is wound-up, and assets distributed to the Partners.
-The remaining liabilities will be settled and other liabilities arising from the winding-up of the Partnership are also expected to be settled in the subsequent financial year.
+The remaining liabilities will be settled and other liabilities arising from the winding-up of the Partnership are also expected to be settled either in the subsequent financial year or at the latest by 31 March 2027.
+The winding-up of the Partnership is dependant on the sale of the remaining land stock and assets distributed to the Partners.

 As set out in Note 4, The High Court of New Zealand, Wellington registry, announced its judgement in the Silverwood's compensation application for land taken by The Crown (NZTA and PCC) for the Transmission Gully motorway intersection and the Waitangirua and Whitby link roads.
-As a result Silverwood is to be paid for these lots.
-The remaining lots Lot1 South (section 7) and Lot 6 South (section 10) and Lot 6 North (section 9) will be sold before 31 March 2024.
-For further information refer to Note 12.
+As a result Silverwood has been paid for these lots.
+Of the remaining lots Lot1 South (section 7) was sold and Lot 6 South (section 10) and Lot 6 North (section 9) continue to be for sale.
+For further information refer to Note 11.
+Court costs claims were settled in this financial year.
+This settled the land takes and damage claims made since 2013.